-The great thing about these DIY decorations are that they are inexpensive and so easy to make.
+The great thing about these decorations are that they are inexpensive and so easy to make.
 It doesn’t take a lot of time to decorate your yard with these spooky delights!

 In this article you will find tutorials for how to make: